sassoftware/sas-container-recipes/docs/wiki/Validating.md

       `https://ingress-path/SASStudioV`

-1. Log on using the credentials for your operating system account.
+1. Sign in using the credentials for your operating system account.

 **Notes:**

-- To log off from SAS Studio, click **Sign Out** on the toolbar.
+- To sign out from SAS Studio, click **Sign Out** on the toolbar.
 Do not use the **Back** button on your web browser.
 - Make a note of the correct URL for your environment to share with any other users of your SAS Viya software.

 ## Access SAS Environment Manager